TommyTeaVee/MehDoh-q-municate-chat-xmpp-bot/README.md

 This creates a link to /etc/init.d/mehdoh in directories from /etc/rc0.d through to /etc/rc6.d.
 When Linux boots up or shuts down, it looks in these folders to see if any scripts or programs need to be run.
 When I restart my laptop the mehdoh bot starts automatically.

 # Live demo
 Here is a live working bot on https://qm.quickblox.com.
-Go to search box and add the user with name **mehdoh** to contacts.
+Go to search box and add the user with name **I am IgorK ** to contacts.
 After that you can try to use available commands.